 Both types of engraving can be carried out on surfaces such as different metals and some plastics.
 Engraving can be used to make marks, for example identification numbers, and logos and can also engrave complex images created in graphics packages.

-Advantages of Laser Engraving
+What are the Advantages of Fiber Laser Engraving?

 Fiber Lasers are a relatively new technology that have shown very promising results in the field of Laser engraving.
 Compared to other types of Lasers, they can offer better quality in marking and deep-engraving thanks to short pulse duration minimising thermal effects and faster speed processing with high peak power pulses.

-Using our redENERGY G4 Pulsed Fiber Lasers
+Why Use our redENERGY G4 Pulsed Fiber Lasers?

 We manufacture a redENERGY G4 Pulsed Fiber Laser which is one of the best Lasers in its class.
 It offers unrivalled peak power, has high frequency repetition and unprecedented control, with the ability to fine-tune operations to get the best results.
-For Laser engraving this means reduced processing times, clearer marks and better mark depths.
+For fiber laser engraving this means reduced processing times, clearer marks and better mark depths.